 Kodi uses the interface Chorus 2 to work with remote access.
 But this is not necessarily good, as this access does not delineate the other end.

-For example, someone can browse your plugins and see what you have installed.
-But perhaps the most worrying thing is that a hacker could change them of your application.
+For example, one can browse your add-ons and see what you've installed.
+Perhaps most worryingly, however, is that a hacker could change your app's settings.

 For example, they could disable the mouse pointer or gain access to usernames and passwords.

-Finally, anyone with remote access can watch all your videos.
-The thought of someone using your account to watch a TV series isn't that worrying, but if you have personal in your collection, you have a problem.
+Finally, anyone with remote access can watch all of your videos.
+Thinking that someone is using your account to watch a TV series is not that worrying, but if you have personal videos in your collection, you have a problem.

 Of course we know that readers of iGuRu.gr have nothing to fear if they only use legitimate add-ons and do not have slick videos in their collections, but we publish the following for readers of other pages.